gchq/Kai/infrastructure/lib/rest-api/README.md

 ```

 #### POST /namespaces/{namespaceName}
 Updates a namespace in the database.
 This endpoint can be used to update the list of administrators or change the visibility of the namespace.
 If the namespaceName is not found, a 404 response is sent.
-If the namespace is private and the requesting user is not a configured administrator of the graph a 403 response is returned.
+If the requesting user is not a configured administrator of the graph a 403 response is returned.

 Example request body:
 ```json